pafoster/gdir/README.rst

     LANGUAGE in descending order of priority.
 Word wrapping is achieved using shutil.get_terminal_size(), which reads from COLUMNS and which may alternatively use system calls to determine the terminal width, using a fall- back value of 80 if the terminal width could not be determined.
+Scripts may use the -N flag (see below) to disable word wrapping but should not make excessive assumptions about the structure of output: When using the -N flag, valid assumptions are 1) routes are delimited by empty lines 2) each route may be represented as a two-column table, where rows are separated by newlines and where the first and second column in the table are separated by a single space
+    3) values in the first column may be left-padded with a variable amount of whitespace 4) the format of values in the first column may vary for all rows, including the first row.

     positional arguments:
       origin                start address (quote-enclosed) or latitude,longitude